 For example in the United Kingdom the average salary in Plymouth a city of around 264 thousand people is 36,773 the average in London is 48,689.

-So when you are asked 'what is your pay expection?' how do you make sure you aren't underselling yourself?
-We suggest following this process in your research:
+Don't undersell yourself!
+How to ask for the right salaryWhen you are asked 'what is your pay expection?' how do you make sure you aren't underselling yourself?

 Follow these steps to decide what salary you should ask for